-Let’s start with “four-wheel drive.”
-Displayed often as 4WD and sometimes referred to as four-by-four or 4×4, this system’s main distinction is it’s typically used on vehicles designed and built to handle the unpaved wilderness.
-More so, four-wheel drive typically only applies to the context of vehicles designed for intended off-road applications.
-This includes rugged trucks and SUVs like the Jeep Wrangler, Mercedes-Benz G-Class, and the Toyota Land Cruiser.
+Let’s start with four-wheel drive.
+Displayed often as 4WD, and sometimes referred to as four-by-four or 4×4, this system’s main distinction is that it’s typically used on vehicles designed and built to handle the unpaved wilderness.
+This includes rugged trucks and SUVs such as the Jeep Wrangler, Mercedes-Benz G-Class, and the Toyota Land Cruiser.

 In a nutshell, it’s a system that sends power to all four wheels equally and without vectoring (controlling the division of power delivery between the wheels or axles), meaning each wheel will spin at the same constant rate as all the others.
-Power simply comes from the engine and is transferred to the transmission, where a device known as a transfer case divides the power between the front and rear axles.
+Power flows from the engine, through the transmission, and normally into a device known as a transfer case that divides it between the front and rear axles.

-The equal split of power is great for maneuvering real tough and low-traction situations.
-But it isn’t very friendly on the road in terms of everyday driveability.
-When you have the four-wheel drive system functioning on the road, it can make simple actions such as turning around in a tight street very difficult.
-This is because wheels want to rotate at different rates whenever a vehicle makes a turn.
+The equal split of power is great for maneuvering through tough and low-traction situations, but it isn’t very friendly on the pavement.
+Driving a four-wheel-drive car on solid ground can make simple actions like turning around in a tight street very difficult because the wheels are no longer in sync.

 Most modern 4WD systems are “part-time” and at the flick of a switch four-wheel drive can be engaged

-4-High limits and vectors available power to the wheels so you can move quickly over slippery surfaces (up to about 60 mph).
+Some 4x4s feature a transfer case with multiple settings, like 4-Low or 4-High.
+4-High limits and vectors available power to the wheels so you can move quickly over slippery surfaces (up to about 60 miles per hour).
 To get the most available power, however, you’ll want 4-Low, which means 4WD with low-range.
 This low-range gearbox is for low-speed maneuverability, such as rock crawling or getting unstuck, and is only for such conditions.

 |Best traction in off-road conditions||Adds weight and complexity to cars|